sparevibes/search_engine/README.md

 **Learning Objectives:**
 1. Learn to work with a moderate large software project
 1. Learn to parallelize data analysis work off the database
+1. Learn to work with WARC files and the multi-petabyte common crawl dataset
-1. Increased familiarity with indexes and rollup tables for speeding up queries
+1. Increase familiarity with indexes and rollup tables for speeding up queries

 ## Task 0: project setup